 'Why would I want your mother to understand what I'm talking about, babe', I replied.

 I mean come on guys, there's no way you'd want your girls' mother bleeping in your ear all day long, would you?

-Avoiding learning Thai is the better winning strategy in this case! lol
+Avoiding learning Thai is a better winning strategy in this case! lol

 Thai girls like to gossip.
-Actually all women like to gossip.
+All women want to chitter-chatter.

-They like to gossip about their life and about you, with their friends.
-When their talk about you though, surprisingly, it will only be in a good light.
-Thai women are always proud to have a boyfriend, especially a foreign one, and will never ever put having one in danger.
+They like to gossip about their life and you, with their friends.
+When they talk about you though, surprisingly, it will only be in a good light.
+Thai women are always proud to have a boyfriend, especially a foreign one.
+They will never put having one in danger.

-I've spoken with many guys who come to live in Thailand to get away from the BS western women have given them in the past.
+Most men come to live in Thailand to get away from the 'poor experiences that western women have given them, in the past.

 While this situation isn't for everyone, it works wonderfully well in Thailand.

-Learning a few basic words in Thai will be a polite.
+Learning a few essential words in Thai will be respectful.
 Enough to be polite for greeting and thanking or food - that's it.